phetsims/quantum-measurement/doc/implementation-notes.md

 - Each of these experiments moves back and forth between preparation and measurement, starting in preparation.
 - In the docs, note the parallel between flipping the coin in the classical scene and re-preparing it in the quantum scene.
+- Describe how the "seed" is used in two-state system to avoid having to send 10000 pieces of data.

 ### Photons Screen